 Automatic or Drop-In Toilet Cleaners:

 Automatic or Drop-In Toilet cleaners usually consist of a disc of cleaner that you deposit into the toilet tank.
 Some other models suspend from the toilet tank or rim of the toilet.
-They automatically dispense cleaning solution into the water when the toilet is flushed.
+They automatically dispense a cleaning solution into the water when the toilet is flushed.

 An automatic cleaner is easy to use and easy to maintain.